-The blind community is often associated with white canes, guide dogs, and dark glasses, but when 25 blind and visually impaired hockey players from across New York, Vermont, and Montreal, Canada took to the ice recently, they traded them in for skates, hockey sticks, and large adapted sound pucks that emit a sound.
-That’s because Courage USA Ice Hockey for the Blind is bent on bringing the fast-growing parasport of Blind Ice Hockey to the U.S., with the first step being their Courage USA Blind Ice Hockey Summit.
+The blind community is often associated with white canes, guide dogs, and dark glasses, but when 25 visually impaired hockey players from across New York, Vermont, and Montreal, Canada took to the ice recently, they traded them in for skates, hockey sticks, and large adapted sound pucks that emit a sound.
+That’s because Courage USA Ice Hockey for the Blind is bent on bringing this fast-growing parasport branch to the U.S., with the first step being their Courage USA Blind Ice Hockey Summit.

 “I was playing in a men’s league in Indianapolis and was frustrated trying to follow the regular puck with my limited vision,” says Courage USA co-founder and president, Kevin Shanley.
 “I went online to see if anyone had tried to invent a hockey puck for the blind and found out not only that it existed, but there was an entire hockey league in Canada just for the blind and visually impaired.
 Two weeks later, I was on a plane [to compete] at the 2013 Courage Canada National Blind Hockey Tournament.
 What an amazing experience.”

-Upon returning home, Shanley moved to New York near another legally blind hockey player, Christine Osika, who had previously interned for Courage Canada in 2013.
-Together they founded America’s first Blind Ice Hockey team, the New York Nightshades.
+Upon returning home, Shanley moved to New York near another legally blind player, Christine Osika, who had previously interned for Courage Canada in 2013.
+Together they founded America’s first team for the blind, the New York Nightshades.
 They were the only two Americans who competed at the 2014 Courage Canada National Blind Hockey Tournament, and had tremendous success as both won gold while playing for Team West, with Osika racking up 12 points in 4 games and being awarded Rookie of the Year.

 The sport features an adapted puck that produces sound, and is both bigger and slower than a traditional puck.
 Players’ levels of vision range from legally blind—approximately 10% vision or less—to totally blind, with the lowest-vision athletes playing defense or goal.

-The Courage Canada National Blind Hockey Tournament is the only Blind Ice Hockey tournament in the world, and next takes place February 13-15, 2015 in Toronto, Canada.
-Both Courage USA co-founders will once again be competing, and they hope this summit will spur interest and help recruit a few more players to represent the Red, White and Blue.
+The Courage Canada National Blind Hockey Tournament is the only tournament of its kind in the world, and was scheduled to take place February 13-15, 2015 in Toronto, Canada.
+Both Courage USA co-founders were to again be competing, and they hoped this summit will spur interest and help recruit a few more players to represent the Red, White and Blue.